What is a Price Bubble?

 The greater demand for an asset leads to a price increase for the asset.
-However, the price rise is seen as an indicator for future increases in price.
-It leads to the formation of a speculative bubble.
+However, the price rise is seen as an indicator of future increases in price.
+This leads to the formation of a speculative bubble.

 3. Supply shortage